Analytico

 Shopify, WooCommerce, custom stacks — without relying blindly on plugins.

-• Shopify and WooCommerce implementations that tie to order and refund logic.
+• Shopify implementations that tie to order and refund logic.

-• Headless and custom checkout flows mapped properly to Meta events.
+• Headless and custom checkout flows mapped properly.

 Governance, QA & monitoring

-So Meta CAPI doesn’t silently break when your product or site changes.
+So Meta CAPI doesn’t silently break when your product changes.

 • Test plans for key events and campaigns.

-• Monitoring patterns for sudden drops, spikes, or parameter changes.
+• Monitoring patterns for sudden drops or spikes.

-• Rollout and rollback strategies for changes to events or schemas.
+• Rollout and rollback strategies for schema changes.

 Optimization & experimentation support